CMU-17313Q/CMU-17313Q.github.io/docs/projects/P3/index.md

 To qualify for extra credit, you will have to submit your review:

 - on Gradescope
-- in the appropriate sheet in the [public spreadsheet](https://docs.google.com/spreadsheets/d/1kAxsQHB2CQMyPw5Y_QdPzd18RaLuhxmmFWDtN-5CQk8/edit?usp=sharing).
+- in the appropriate sheet for the group you want to review in the [public spreadsheet](https://docs.google.com/spreadsheets/d/1px3U7U1TzfZGGifei1S0duTbujZpwq7mIFXyQeIALbI/edit?usp=sharing).
 There should be one sheet per team, and you should add your review to the sheet for the team you are reviewing.

 ## Grading

 To receive full credit for the checkpoint, we expect:

 - [ ] A link to your successfully deployed web application for your team repository
-- [ ] A list of N-1 different static and dynamic analysis tools, where N is the number of members on your team.
+- [ ] A list of N different static and dynamic analysis tools, where N is the number of members on your team.
 This list must satisfy all the following criteria:
   - Contain at least one static analysis tool
   - Contain at least one dynamic analysis tool
   - Contain at least one tool not on our starter list of tools
-- [ ] Links to N-1 pull requests for each of the selected tools containing evidence of the tool being run at least once on your repository
+- [ ] Links to N pull requests for each of the selected tools containing evidence of the tool being run at least once on your repository

 To receive full credit for the final deadline, we expect:

+- [ ] A link to your successfully run CD GitHub action that deploys the website while following proper GitHub practices in handling deployment secrets
 - [ ] A design document describing your research into each of the potential tools, justification for your selection of integrated tool(s), and your final integration plan
 - [ ] A link to a successful run of a GitHub Action that demonstrates your integration of your selected tool(s) into your team workflow

 To receive full credit for the extra credit, we expect:

-- [ ] Your review of three different teams' features on Gradescope and on the [public spreadsheet](https://docs.google.com/spreadsheets/d/1kAxsQHB2CQMyPw5Y_QdPzd18RaLuhxmmFWDtN-5CQk8/edit?usp=sharing), addressing the three questions described.
+- [ ] Your review of three different teams' features on Gradescope and on the [public spreadsheet](https://docs.google.com/spreadsheets/d/1px3U7U1TzfZGGifei1S0duTbujZpwq7mIFXyQeIALbI/edit?usp=sharing), addressing the three questions described.

 ## Resources & Documentation

 ### Starter List of Tools

 NodeBB is built in Javascript/Typescript using Node.js and uses Benchpress for its frontend templating.
 Below are non-exhaustive lists of analysis tools that are available.

-For other resources, [Awesome Static Analysis page](https://github.com/david-a-wheeler/awesome-static-analysis) and [Awesome Dynamic Analysis page](https://github.com/analysis-tools-dev/dynamic-analysis) have extensive listings of available static and dynamic analysis tools for a pretty hefty list of programming languages.
+For other resources, [Software Testing Magazine - Open Source JavaScript Code Analysis](https://www.softwaretestingmagazine.com/tools/open-source-javascript-code-analysis/), [Awesome Static Analysis page](https://github.com/david-a-wheeler/awesome-static-analysis), and [Awesome Dynamic Analysis page](https://github.com/analysis-tools-dev/dynamic-analysis) have extensive listings of available static and dynamic analysis tools for a pretty hefty list of programming languages.

 Some of the tools already have existing GitHub Actions workflows on GitHub Marketplace; use your Googling skills, and see what you find!

 #### Static Tools

 - [flow](https://flow.org/): Static type checker for JavaScript
-- [JScent](https://github.com/moskirathe/JScent): Program analyzer for detecting “code smells”
-- [JSHint](https://jshint.com/docs/): Used to flag suspicious usage in JavaScript programs
+- [jshint](https://jshint.com/docs/): Used to flag suspicious usage in JavaScript programs
 - [StandardJS](https://standardjs.com/)/[ts-standard](https://github.com/standard/ts-standard): Static analysis tool for code quality within JavaScript/TypeScript projects
 - [Retire.js](https://retirejs.github.io/retire.js/): Finds library/node module vulnerabilities within your project

 #### Dynamic Tools

-- [Iroh](https://maierfelix.github.io/Iroh/): Runtime code tracking and visualization
 - [Jalangi](https://github.com/Samsung/jalangi2): Framework for dynamic analyses in JavaScript
 - [Fast-Fuzz](https://www.npmjs.com/package/fast-fuzz): Fuzzing framework for TypeScript
 - [Stryker Mutator](https://stryker-mutator.io/): Mutation testing tool for JavaScript
+- [k6](https://github.com/grafana/k6): Open source tool for load testing